Payment Webhooks

 2. Navigate to Settings โ†’ API Keys

-3. Enter your webhook endpoint URL (must be HTTPS for production)
+3. Enter your webhook endpoint URL (HTTPS strongly recommended for production)

 4. Select which events you want to receive